Seaavsh/Attention-Is-All-You-Need/README.md

 Read the full paper here: https://arxiv.org/abs/1706.03762

 ## The Big Picture: What’s This Toy All About?
 This project is a mini recreation of the Transformer’s self-attention magic, scaled down for fun and learning.
 The paper revolutionized AI by replacing slow recurrent networks with parallel attention mechanisms, and we’re mimicking that with a tiny sentence ("attention is all you need") and basic math.
 Our goal?
-To see how words "attend" to each other, just like the paper’s heatmaps, and visualize it with flair.
+To see how words "attend" to each other, just like the paper’s heatmaps, and visualize.
 Perfect for a late night coding party!

 ## Step-by-Step Breakdown: The Code Carnival Ride
 ### Imports and Seed: Setting the Stage